MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ## Change focal point of background image

 When you select a style or add a background image, the only portion of the image that is visible is what fits in the header area.
 You can change the focal point to adjust which portion of the image should be visible.
 After you set the focal point of the image, you should preview the survey and check how the survey header will look on a mobile device.

+> [!NOTE]
+> It is recommended that you should preview the survey and check how the survey header will look on a desktop and mobile device after setting the focal point.
+This ensures that the header image is displayed properly in both desktop and mobile device.

 1. Open the survey in which you want to change focal point of the background image.